openlawteam/docs/docs/markup-language/README.md

 [[Variable Name: Template("Template Name")]]
 ```

-When you create a deal and call one or more templates, you'll have the opportunity to collect relevant information on an opening screen, which can be prepopulated in multiple templates at the same time.
+When you create a deal and call one or more templates, you'll have the opportunity to collect relevant information on an opening screen, which can be pre-populated in multiple templates at the same time.

 ### Basic Deal